-1. Introduction
+1 Introduction

-The recently introduced low-power media/embedded processors share a common trait; the caches consume a significant portion of the power consumed: 42% and 23% of the total processor power in StrongARM 110 [20] and Power PC [4], respectively.
-Therefore, if we save on the cache energy consumption, the overall energy consumption will also be considerably reduced.
+The recently introduced low-power media/embedded processors share a common trait; the caches consume a significant portion of the power consumed: 42% and 23% of the total processor power in StrongARM 110 [21] and Power PC [4], respectively (see Figure 1).
+Therefore, saving cache energy will have a considerable impact on the overall energy-consumption.

-In an earlier paper about the FlexCache project [23], we described our vision of a multipartitioned cache where memory accesses are separated based on their static predictability and memory footprint, and managed with various compiler controlled techniques supported by instruction set architecture extensions, or with traditional hardware control.
+In an earlier paper about the FlexCache project [24], we described our vision of a multipartitioned cache where memory accesses are separated based on their static predictability and memory footprint, and managed with various compiler controlled techniques supported by instruction set architecture extensions, or with traditional hardware control.
 Here we apply our vision to data cache energy savings.
 To implement this goal, we blur the boundary between the architecture and compiler layers.
-This is in line with our philosophy that power and energy savings are inter-layer issues and that they should be addressed together all the way up from the architectural to the network layer [28, 29].
-In particular, our contributions are:
+Parts of this work were presented at the Workshop on Memory Performance Issues [30], MICRO-34 [31] and HPCA-8 [32].